jacbal97/craft-searcher/README.md

 # craft-searcher
-program to find all ingridients needed to craft items
+program to find all ingredients needed to craft items